Table of Contents

 This is such a fabulous idea from Little Learning Club!
 Check out her tutorial here.

 Whoever invented this deserves an award.
 What a GREAT way to get tons of physical activity, learn their physical body boundaries and build some muscles!
 All without having to go outside.
-I do recommend one with a handle for younger toddlers though!
+I do recommend one with a handle (like this one) for younger toddlers though!

 PIPE CLEANER CHALLENGE